Women's health: Definitions and scope

 Women's experience of health and disease differ from those of men, due to unique biological, social and behavioral conditions.
 Biological differences vary from phenotypes to the cellular biology, and manifest unique risks for the development of ill health.
-The World Health Organization (WHO) defines health as "a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity".
+WHO defines health as "a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity".
 Women's health is an example of population health, the health of a specific defined population.

 Women's health has been described as "a patchwork quilt with gaps".
 Although many of the issues around women's health relate to their reproductive health, including maternal and child health, genital health and breast health, and endocrine (hormonal) health, including menstruation, birth control and menopause, a broader understanding of women's health to include all aspects of the health of women has been urged, replacing "Women's Health" with "The Health of Women".
-The WHO considers that an undue emphasis on reproductive health has been a major barrier to ensuring access to good quality health care for all women.
+WHO considers that an undue emphasis on reproductive health has been a major barrier to ensuring access to good quality health care for all women.
 Conditions that affect both men and women, such as cardiovascular disease, osteoporosis, also manifest differently in women.
 Women's health issues also include medical situations in which women face problems not directly related to their biology, such as gender-differentiated access to medical treatment and other socioeconomic factors.
 Women's health is of particular concern due to widespread discrimination against women in the world, leaving them disadvantaged.

 A number of health and medical research advocates, such as the Society for Women's Health Research in the United States, support this broader definition, rather than merely issues specific to human female anatomy to include areas where biological sex differences between women and men exist.
 Women also need health care more and access the health care system more than do men.
 While part of this is due to their reproductive and sexual health needs, they also have more chronic non-reproductive health issues such as cardiovascular disease, cancer, mental illness, diabetes and osteoporosis.
 Another important perspective is realising that events across the entire life cycle (or life-course), from in utero to aging effect the growth, development and health of women.
 The life course perspective is one of the key strategies of the World Health Organization.